TRaSH-Guides/Guides/docs/Radarr/Tips/Sync-2-radarr-sonarr.md

 I'm going to show 2 different options how you can setup your sync with 2 Radarr/Sonarr.

 - Option 1: This option is best used if you want a 1:1 copy of your Radarr/Sonarr instances
-- Option 2: This option is best used if you only want to have a few Movies/TV shows as 4K/2160p (UHD)
+- Option 2: This option is best used if you only want to have a few Movies/TV Shows as 4K/2160p (UHD)

 !!! error ""
     I'm not going to explain how to set up 2 Radarr/Sonarr for your system, being it depends how you have it installed/running.